N1KITA2104/glm45-air-chat/README.md

-# Pet AI Chat Platform
+# AI Chat Platform

-This repository contains a full-stack chat application that integrates Z.AI’s **GLM 4.5 Air Free** model via the OpenRouter API.
+This repository contains a full-stack chat application that integrates Z.AI's **GLM 4.5 Air Free** model via the OpenRouter API.
 It delivers a contextual chat experience with FastAPI + PostgreSQL on the backend and a React (Vite) frontend powered by `llm-ui` for smooth LLM output rendering.

 > 💡 Default model: [`z-ai/glm-4.5-air:free`](https://openrouter.ai/z-ai/glm-4.5-air/api?utm_source=openai)